Wednesday, November 12, 2025

 Our City

-The 1960s were the highwater mark for American suburbs, as white people abandoned the cities in favor of the towns rimming the cities.
-Ring roads allowed fathers to commute by car into work.
+The 1960s were the highwater mark for American suburbs, as white people abandoned the cities in favor of new housing development creating the suburbs .
+Ring roads allowed fathers to commute by car to work.
 Wives bought food and clothing at spacious shopping malls strategically distant from distressed urban communities.

 The suburbs were the New Eden for the Adams and Eves of America and their white spawn.
 Segregation now and forever.